liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/03-displaying-guestbooks.markdown

 You'll replace the drawer's placeholder content with the list of guestbooks your app retrieves from the portal.
-You'll also make sure that the drawer closes when a guestbook is selected in it, and that the activity's Action Bar displays that guestbook's name.
+You'll also make sure that the drawer closes when a guestbook is selected, and that the Action Bar displays that guestbook's name.
 Also, the first guestbook should be selected automatically when the activity first launches.
-You'll implement this functionality by using the following steps:
+You'll implement this functionality by using the following
+steps:

 1. Refactor the Action Bar.
 This step is identical to when you [refactored the Action Bar before using Get Guestbooks Screenlet](/develop/learning-paths/mobile/-/knowledge_base/6-2/preparing-guestbooksactivity-for-get-guestbooks-screenlet#refactoring-the-action-bar).